 - 9. At this point your heat source should be engaged.
 If electrically heated, the wash and rinse heater contactors will be engaged.
 If gas heated, the burner or burners will fire.
 If steam heated, the steam solenoids will open.
 If you are not sure, or if the specific heat source is not on and the unit is not heating up, please refer to the Trouble Shooting Guide or contact Douglas Machines for assistance. - 10.
 Now that everything is working fine.
-It is time to close and lock the electrical enclosure panel and start washing.
+It is time to put the electrical enclosure panel and front panel back on the machine and start washing.